google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Evaluating compliance

-To be considered compliant, a certificate MUST be accompanied by at least one valid SCT.
-A certificate not accompanied by any valid SCTs MUST NOT be considered compliant by TLS clients.
+To be considered compliant with this specification, a certificate MUST be accompanied by evidence that it has been included in one or more logs.
+There are two types of proof that a client might require:

-A TLS client MUST NOT evaluate compliance if it did not send both the `transparency_info` and `status_request` TLS extensions in the ClientHello.
+1. A log inclusion proof to a Signed Tree Head
+2. A Signed Certificate Timestamp

+It is up to a client's local policy which forms of evidence are sufficient for compliance.
+For example, a client might require certificates to come with some minimum number of SCTs from among a collection of trusted logs, or require a single inclusion proof to an audited tree head.

+Servers may provide evidence of logging via any of the channels described in
+{{tls_servers}}.
+In order to ensure that any information sent by the server is successfully received by the client, clients that intend to evaluate compliance MUST support both the `transparency_info` and `status_request` TLS extensions.

 ### TLS Feature Extension